Portevent/Brume-Documentation/doc/BoardEngine/WorldGenerator.md

 tag:
 - class
 ---
-#class
-Scriptable Object that hold [[WorldGenerationParameter]] used by a semi random procedural world builder.
+Scriptable Object that hold [[WorldGenerationParameter]] used by a semi random procedural world builder.\
 For a given [[Coordinate]], will return a list of Tile.